jdpipe/freesteam/trunk/freesteam/python/README.txt

 -------------

-The windows installer will place _freesteam.dll in your Python directory, but only if Python was detected at the time you installed freesteam.
-If you installed python afterwards, just re-run the freesteam setup program and the python components should then be instlled.
-You can check the detailed install log to make sure.
+The windows installer will place _freesteam.dll in your Python directory, but only if Python 2.5 was detected at the time you installed freesteam.
+If you installed Python afterwards, just re-run the freesteam setup program and the Python components should then be installed.
+You can check the detailed install log to make sure that the required DLL is in place.

 Linux users
 -----------